 Typical reporting lines and stakeholder management

-• Principal, board, or trustees, with clear delegated authority to act day-to-day
+• Principal, board, or trustees, with delegated authority to act day-to-day

 • Close partnership with wealth directors, tax advisers, lawyers, accountants and fiduciaries

-• Clean interface with household leadership, property teams, security and lifestyle support, without blurred responsibilities
+• Clean interface with household leadership, property teams, security and lifestyle support

-• A predictable cadence for approvals, exceptions and risk decisions across entities and jurisdictions
+• Predictable cadence for approvals, exceptions and risk decisions across entities and jurisdictions

 Adviser friction usually starts with unclear authority, not with fees.